 - Try adding on fresh herbs at the end.
 Basil is a great accompaniment to zucchini and in season at the same time.

-- This recipe works great with yellow summer squash too.
+- This recipe works great with yellow squash and other shapes of summer squash too.

 More Easy Zucchini Recipes To Try